ros2/design/articles/60_ros_middleware_interface.md

 ### Subscriber interface

-The details of the interface necessary for the subscriber side are not (yet) described in this documents.
+The details of the interface necessary for the subscriber side are not (yet) described in this document.

 ## Current implementation